arx-tools/arx-level-generator/docs/rooms.md

 # setting "wall-south" after it
 define room-no-ceiling {
-  ceiling arx alpha.bmp # transparent texture from arx' builtin textures wall arx aliciaroom_mur02.jpg # optionally you can write either fit-x or fit-y after the texture name wall-north off # don't render any walls on this side floor custom textures [fabric]-carpet.jpg # custom texture from assets/textures/ }
+  ceiling arx alpha.bmp # transparent texture from arx' builtin textures wall arx aliciaroom_mur02.jpg wall-north off # don't render any walls on this side floor custom textures [fabric]-carpet.jpg # custom texture from assets/textures/
+  # optionally you can add fit-x, fit-y or stretch after the texture names to replace the original tiled texture fitting
+}

 $roomHeight = 300 # variable (or more like constant)